Copenhagen Cowboy: Animal abuse allegations

 PETA filed a complaint on December 9, 2021, accusing Copenhagen Cowboy production team of killing pigs during the filming process.
 It was revealed that they had a farmer that supplied pigs for the series, who in turn witnessed a pig shot and killed specifically for a scene.
 The death was confirmed by a Copenhagen Zoo correspondent and therefore brought an investigation by Danish police.
 PETA sent a letter to Reed Hastings, requesting the production team to cut a scene where the pigs are shot on the set.

 Release

-Copenhagen Cowboy first premiered in Venice Film Festival on September 9, 2022.
+Copenhagen Cowboy had its world premiere at the 79th Venice International Film Festival, on September 9, 2022.
 The series was released on the platform on January 5, 2023.

+The first trailer of the series was released on YouTube on September 4, 2022, and the second followed on November 23, 2022.

 A making-of documentary titled Copenhagen Cowboy: Nightcall with Nicolas Winding Refn arrived on Netflix on January 31, 2023.

-Marketing

-The first trailer of the series was released on YouTube on September 4, 2022.
-Second trailer was released on November 23, 2022.
+In the documentary, Refn said: